RayHightower/RayHightower.com/_posts/2017-09-19-thank-you-thoughtworks.markdown

 If you are a software developer, designer, or enthusiast who uses Ruby, you should know that ChicagoRuby is a welcoming group for newbies and veterans alike.
 Sign up at [Meetup.com/ChicagoRuby](http://meetup.com/chicagoruby) to hear about future events.

-If you would like to present a topic at ChicagoRuby, check out the [Speaker Guidelines] and contact the organizer team (led by [Nicole Carpenter](https://www.meetup.com/ChicagoRuby/members/190520517/)) through the [ChicagoRuby contact form](http://chicagoruby.org/contact).
+If you would like to present a topic at ChicagoRuby, check out the [Speaker Guidelines](https://chicagoruby.org/about/speaker-guidelines/) and contact the organizer team (led by [Nicole Carpenter](https://www.meetup.com/ChicagoRuby/members/190520517/)) through the [ChicagoRuby contact form](http://chicagoruby.org/contact).

-We look forward to seeing you at ChicagoRuby!
+If you are interested in speaking at WindyCityRails, the call for proposals is announced through the [@WindyCityRails](http://twitter.com/windycityrails) Twitter feed.